Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

-Another difference to a pure type-I scenario is related to the weak charge carried by the scalar $SU(2)_{L}$ triplet.
-The occurring fast gauge boson scatterings inhibit sufficient asymmetry production until the associated rate drops below the usual triplet decay rate, $\Gamma_{A} < \Gamma_{D}$.
-Hence, the time of effective BAU production is restricted to $z>z_{A}$, where $z_{A}$ is the time when gauge scatterings become slower than triplet decays\footnote{Conventionally, the evolution of dynamical quantities is described in terms of the dimensionless variable $z=M_{\Delta}/T$, where $T$ denotes the temperature of the Universe and $M_{\Delta}$ the mass of the decaying particle, here the scalar triplet.
-The advantage is that a lepton asymmetry is typically generated when the particle of interest becomes non-relativistic, thus, when $z\sim 1$.
-When carrying an index $x$, $z_{x}$ refers to a characteristic time, or equivalently, temperature $T_{x}$, when a certain reaction becomes relevant/irrelevant.}.
-Combining this with lepton Yukawa interactions leads to dedicated flavor regimes in dependence of $z_{A}$ and $z^{\tau, \mu}_{\rm dec}$, the time where the corresponding Yukawa interaction reaches equilibrium.
-Since these bounds from gauge scatterings are generally assumed to be weaker than the ones from Eq.~\eqref{eq:newFlavorCond}, cf.\ Ref.~\cite{Sierra:2014tqa}, we refer to them as "weak" flavor conditions and shift a detailed discussion for the interested reader to App.~\ref{app:AppC}.
-As we have pointed out below Eq.~\eqref{eq:flavorCondStrong}, flavor effects are expected to have limited significance and, thus, no large difference between both transition conditions should appear.
-So in what follows, we assume a breakdown of flavor superposition whenever a certain charged-lepton Yukawa interaction becomes faster than inverse triplet decays, cf.\ Eq.~\eqref{eq:newFlavorCond}.
+Finally, we want to comment on the gauge interactions related to the weak charge carried by the scalar $SU(2)_{L}$ triplet.
+These fast gauge boson scatterings inhibit sufficient asymmetry production until the associated rate drops below the usual triplet decay rate, $\Gamma_{A} < \Gamma_{D}$.
+Thus, effective BAU generation is restricted to times when gauge scatterings proceed sufficiently slower than triplet decays.
+Since these bounds from gauge scatterings are generally assumed to be weaker than the ones from Eq.~\eqref{eq:newFlavorCond}, cf.\ Ref.~\cite{Sierra:2014tqa}, we only apply the previous flavor condition, cf.\ Eq.~\eqref{eq:newFlavorCond}, and shift a detailed discussion of these "weak" flavor conditions for the interested reader to \ref{app:AppC}.

 In summary, the fact that for our set of parameters the triplet couples more strongly to leptons, $\lambda_H \ll \lambda_L = 1$, leads to a fast inverse-decay rate $\Gamma_{\rm ID}$, which implies that flavor effects are not very significant.
 Nevertheless, in the course of this work we will carefully consider the different flavor regimes that are related to flavor effects and spectator processes, which is an interesting analysis in its own right.
 Note that the notion of "unflavored leptogenesis" is not as easy to define as in the type-I seesaw case.
 We return to this point in Sec.~\ref{sec:1vs3}.